The 9845 Utilities Project

 Getfile Receives an arbitrary file from the GPIB bus.

-Hp2txt Converts string based HP text files (including BASIC files, saved with "SAVE") into DOS text files.
+Hp2txt Converts string based HP 9845 text files of type DATA (including BASIC files, saved with "SAVE") into DOS text files.

 Imggen Generates image file filled with 256-byte-block test pattern of arbitrary size.
 Quite useful for many test applications.